Types of Rugs

 Area rugs add comfort and style to your home.
-Whether you need a colorful runner rug or a large rug to anchor a bedroom, this guide outlines the different types of area rugs available, so you can make the best choice for each room.
+Whether you need a colorful runner rug or a large rug to anchor a bedroom, use this guide to explore the different types of area rugs available.
+Choose the perfect color and style for almost every room in your home.

 Rug Styles